 The journey kicks off with a five-week bootcamp – an applied course in full-stack development led by industry-expert coaches.
 In its final week, apprentices work in teams to develop and showcase their own full-stack applications.

 Then it’s into the workplace, with apprentices ready to begin refining and building on their new skills.
 The learning and growth never stops, with four additional modules focusing on core topics.
-Once complete, apprentices will pour all their new skills and knowledge into a final project and portfolio review.
+Apprentices will work on a portfolio throughout the program.
+Once complete, they will present their portfolio and be interviewed on the skills they have learned during the program.

 Who it's for